Passlens

 50 x 60 mm591 x 709 px1181 x 1417 pxN/A (print only)

 Always check whether your specific application portal has minimum and maximum file size limits.
-For example, the US Department of State requires JPEG files between 10 KB and 240 KB, while the UK's online service accepts files up to 10 MB.
+For example, U.S. online passport renewal currently accepts JPG, PNG, HEIC, or HEIF files from 54 KB to 10 MB, while U.S. visa, DV Lottery, and other upload routes can use different JPEG and pixel rules.
 If you need the exact conversion table for 2x2, 35x45, 50x70, and Singapore's 400 x 514 upload target, use the passport photo size in pixels guide next.

 Frequently Asked Questions